 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to B-Cell Leukemia.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 Leukemia is a cancer of the blood cells.
 Leukemia begins when healthy blood cells change and grow out of control.
 Blood cells are made in the bone marrow, the spongy tissue inside the larger bones in the body.